Non-Markovian Noise Suppression Simplified through Channel Representation: Choi channel

 where $\ket{\Phi_+}=\sum_i\ket{ii}$ is the unnormalized maximally entangled state, $\mathcal{I}^{(R)}$ represents the identity channel acting on the reference system $R$, $\mathbb{I}$ is the identity matrix, and $\rho_{\mathcal{U}}=\mathcal{U}\otimes\mathcal{I}(\Phi_+)$ is the unnormalized Choi state of $\mathcal{U}$. \end{definition}

-All of these arguments can be easily extended to general non-Markovian quantum dynamics that span multiple time points.
-The details of this and the role of the additional SWAP in \cref{eq:choi_to_super} are further explained in \cref{sec:gen_beyond_two}.
-Our framework offers a universal description of quantum noise models that follow a causal structure.
-Markovian noise, temporally correlated noise at specific time steps, and similar phenomena are all encompassed as special cases within this framework.
-Notably, the Choi channel, derived as the output of the superchannel $\mathscr{E}^{(1)}\otimes\mathscr{I}^{(2)}$ in \cref{eq:choi_def}, is a valid physical channel.
-However, it is inherently restricted by the principle of non-signalling, which prohibits any transmission of information from the input or measurement in the later register to the quantum process in the earlier register.
+While our demonstration focuses on superchannels, representing the sequential composition of two successive quantum processes, our framework is broadly applicable and readily extends to address non-Markovian noise arising from the composition of arbitrary finite quantum processes.
+It provides a universal characterization of quantum noise models that respect a causal structure.
+Markovian noise, temporally correlated noise at specific time steps, and other similar phenomena are naturally included as special cases within this framework.
+Additional details, including the role of the extra SWAP in \cref{eq:choi_to_super}, are presented in Methods.
+Note that, although the Choi channel represents a valid physical channel, it is not arbitrary.
+Its dynamics is fundamentally constrained by the non-signalling principle, which prohibits the transmission of information from the input or measurement in the later register to the quantum process in the earlier register.